bartpiel/Community-AI-Governance-Research/FOR_POTENTIAL_COLLABORATORS.md

-# Community AI Governance Research - For Colleagues
+# Community AI Governance Research - For Potential Collaborators

 **Quick Start Guide for Reviewers**

 ---

-## 📬 What You're Looking At
+## What You're Looking At

 This is a **comparative research project** studying how different open communities govern AI-generated contributions.
 Think of it as investigating: